Wells at Twilight

 Pic of Vicar’s Close, Wells courtesy student Ian James

-After the success of the twilight walk in spring join us for another leisurely walk around Wells – the smallest City in the country.
+Join me for another leisurely walk around Wells.
+Second only to the City of London, Wells is the smallest City in the country.
 Your ShutterBugs tutor Graham will help you navigate your way around your camera and capture some beautiful images of this fabulous City.
 The street lights around Vicars Close and from within the Cathedral at twilight make for some fabulous photo opportunities.

 Probably the finest national example of early English architecture, Wells Cathedral was largely built between the 12th and 14th centuries.
 The Cathedral is famed for its magnificent West Front, featuring over 300 statues and carvings; the inverted scissor arches of the nave, and one of the oldest working mechanical clocks.